timcowlishaw/blog/_posts/2015-07-26-why-i-am-supporting-jeremy-corbyn-for-labour-leader.md

 country at large than the reckons of those party functionaries at headquarters who for some reason believe that they've a miraculous gift to predict the future.

-We live in a country with a GDP per head of twenty-five thousand points a year, but a quarter of us live in poverty.
+We live in a country with a GDP per head of twenty-five thousand pounds a year, but a quarter of us live in poverty.
 We've a proud tradition of representative democracy, but thirty-five percent of the electorate felt so disenfranchised by Westminster politics that they *didn't even turn up to vote* last May.
 I believe we should